Small BusinessCommerceStart up

 Consider these essential components when writing your business plan:

-• Start with the basics.
+• Executive summary: This is the elevator pitch for your business.
 Begin with a summary that provides a concise overview of your food truck concept, including your mission statement and a description of your menu, location, and target market.
-This section should grab the reader's attention and provide a snapshot of your business idea.
+Think of it as a snapshot to grab the reader's attention.

-• Project revenue and expenses.
+• Financial projections: This is where you crunch the numbers.
 Include a startup budget outlining initial costs like the purchase of a truck, equipment, licenses, permits, and initial inventory.
 Develop a monthly cash flow statement, income statement, and balance sheet.
-Discuss funding options, such as personal savings, loans, or investors.
+Be realistic and back up your figures with research.

 Step 3: Source your food truck